maahn/VISSS/README.md

   off if queue is long
 * camera time request takes a couple of frames to become active, but is applied in data acquisition immediately
+* .mov file sometimes broken if it contains only a single frame

 #### 0.2.1
 * Using ffmpeg pipe instead of opencv videowriter.
 Gives better thread control